KnowOneActual/beaubremer-blog/posts/iimage_cleaner_on_a_tor_onion_service.md

 ## Building a Privacy-First Image Cleaner

 In today's digital world, privacy is paramount.
-Every photo we take with our smartphones or digital cameras often contains hidden data—known as EXIF metadata—that can reveal sensitive information like our location, the device model, and even the exact time a picture was taken.
+Every photo we take with our smartphones or digital cameras often contains hidden data—known as EXIF metadata—that can reveal sensitive information, such as our location, the device model, and even the exact time a picture was taken.
 Sharing these images online without cleaning them can inadvertently expose personal details.

 This post details how I built a privacy-focused web service to solve this problem: a **Secure Image Cleaner** hosted entirely on a Tor Onion Service.
 You can try it out here (requires Tor Browser): [http://wb7kwfl6bygqg4zh2fdk7jk6v2ab3bhmjo63xtdm2nltl33vuwoqlkqd.onion/cleaner.html](http://32fd3d4gq3u4qqpofstaiq3sf3h6tnyrdpqdcgdszbrhovv25yfxzhqd.onion/cleaner.html).
 This project was a great way to dive deep into Tor, server administration, and secure web development.